jomarrumbawa/jomarrumbawa/README.md

 - 👋 Hi, I’m @jomarrumbawa
 - 👀 I’m interested in all things related to web development
-- 🌱 I’m currently learning how to create my own design system in CSS
+- 🌱 I’m currently taking my React skills applying them to learn Next.js
 - 💞️ I’m looking to collaborate on open source projects that are related to non-profit education
 - 📫 How to reach me, me@jomarrumbawa.com